 For the average person, however, that is only a phenomenon of roughly the past 15 years.

 And the most popular book about backpacking from this time?
 The Complete Walker by Colin Fletcher.
-Four editions were written in 1968, 1974, 1984 and 2002.
+Colin Fletcher wrote four editions in 1968, 1974, 1984 and 2002.
 The fourth edition was written with a collaborator.

 But, up until recently, I have not read any of the seminal The Complete Walker books.